toritried/lostletters/_posts/2023-05-29-covid-knitting.md

 ---
 layout: post
-title:  "Covid Quarantine Knitting"
+title: Covid Quarantine Knitting
 date: 2023-05-29 10:46
-tags:  [covid, knitting]
+tags:
+  - crafting
 ---
 I honestly thought I might dodge covid forever and become some rare test subject in a future study to create a vaccine for covid-25 or something.
 I didn't though, so now I'm going through a year's worth of tissues in a week and knitting in bed for seven days until I meet the <a target="_blank" href="https://www.mhlw.go.jp/stf/covid-19/qa_03.html">Japanese guidance for leaving self-isolation</a>.
 <!--excerpt-->